Hawaiʻi International Film Festival: History

-HIFF was founded in 1981 by Jeannette Paulson Hereniko as a project of the East-West Center located at the University of Hawaiʻi at Mānoa campus in Honolulu.
+HIFF was founded in 1981 by Jeannette Paulson Hereniko as a project of the East-West Center, an independent research institute located at the University of Hawaiʻi at Mānoa campus in Honolulu.
 Due to this academic association, HIFF prominently featured academic seminars and discussions in its early years, and was delivered free to the public.
 The relationship between HIFF and the East-West Center ended in 1994.

+Over the next decade, HIFF introduced a Neighbour Island program with screenings in Hawaiʻi Island and Maui, facilitated the development of the East-West Film Journal (1986-1994), and launched the East-West Center Film Tour (1989-1993) as a travelling exhibition in the continental United States.
 Film critics Donald Richie and Roger Ebert had close personal relationships with the festival and frequently attended before their deaths.

-The festival has premiered popular movies such as A Leading Man, Once Were Warriors, The Piano, Shine, Shall We Dance?, Y Tu Mama Tambien and Crouching Tiger, Hidden Dragon.

-In 2018, HIFF launched its virtual reality program, with a focus on Asian-Pacific and environmental storytelling.
+HIFF was spun off as an independent not-for-profit entity in 1990, and ended its partnership with the East-West Center in 1994.
+Due to contractions in state funding, the festival introduced paid ticketing in 1997.

+The festival grew considerably in the early 2000s by placing a greater focus on commercial and educational partnerships.
+Louis Vuitton was the festival’s presenting sponsor between 2002-2008, later replaced by Halekulani in 2011.
+HIFF introduced a student film showcase in 2004, Following the establishment of the Academy for Creative Media at the University of Hawaiʻi at Mānoa that same year.

 HIFF celebrated its 40th edition in 2020 during the COVID-19 pandemic with a hybrid festival combining online video on demand streaming with drive-in theaters and a small number of conventional cinema screenings.

-In 2022, HIFF held its 42nd annual Fall Festival which drew in over 52,000 viewers to 276 films from 37 countries.
-Adding to the Festival's international prominence were 178 filmmakers, actors, critics, and film industry professionals from throughout the world.
-These delegates participated in post-screening discussions, special events, and free educational programs.
-Since its inception, HIFF has benefited more than 1.6 million people.
+HIFF launched its industry development program, HIFILM, in 2023.
+HIFILM is the year-round industry and professional development initiative of the HIFF, dedicated to supporting filmmakers, content creators, and media professionals in Hawai‘i and across the Asia-Pacific region.
+Through workshops, masterclasses, networking events, mentorship programs, filmmaker labs, and the annual HIFILM Industry Conference, the program fosters career development, creative collaboration, and industry access for emerging and established storytellers.
+HIFILM expands HIFF’s mission beyond film exhibition by strengthening Hawai‘i’s creative economy and connecting local talent with international film, television, and new media professionals.

 Sections

 From its early history, HIFF has maintained a programming focus on films from the Asia-Pacific, with an emphasis on new and emerging filmmakers.
+As of 2025, HIFF has fourteen feature film programs, in addition to its short film programs.